Indications for: AMBIEN CR

 Insomnia (w. difficulties in sleep onset and/or sleep maintenance).

 Use lowest effective dose.
 Swallow whole.
 Effects delayed if taken with or after a meal.
 Take once per night immediately before bedtime (with at least 7–8hrs remaining before planned time of awakening).
 Women: initially 6.25mg.
 Men: initially 6.25mg or 12.5mg.
 Both: if 6.25mg ineffective, may increase to max 12.5mg.
 Elderly, debilitated, or mild to moderate hepatic impairment: 6.25mg.

 <18yrs: not recommended.

 Concomitant other sedative-hypnotics including other zolpidem products: not recommended.
-Increased risk of CNS depression, drowsiness, psychomotor impairment with alcohol, other CNS depressants (eg, benzodiazepines, opioids, tricyclics).
-May be potentiated by CYP3A4 inhibitors (eg, ketoconazole), sertraline; use lower zolpidem dose.
+Potentiates CNS depression with alcohol, other CNS depressants (eg, benzodiazepines, opioids, tricyclics); adjust dose.
+May be potentiated by CYP3A4 inhibitors (eg, ketoconazole; consider lower zolpidem dose), sertraline.
+May be antagonized by CYP3A4 inducers (eg, rifampin, St. John's wort); avoid concomitant use.
 Decreased alertness with imipramine, chlorpromazine.
-May be antagonized by CYP3A4 inducers (eg, rifampin, St. John's wort); avoid concomitant use.

 Headache, next-day somnolence, drowsiness, dizziness, diarrhea, drugged feelings (long-term); abnormal thinking and behavioral changes; rare: anaphylaxis, angioedema (do not rechallenge).